LMLK-seal/WebGPU/README.md

 ## Background:

-The application utilizes the unsloth/Phi-3-mini-4k-instruct model, a powerful causal language model, for natural language understanding and generation.
+The application utilizes the unsloth/Phi-3-mini-4k-instruct model (Phi-3 as default you can use whatever model you like), a powerful causal language model, for natural language understanding and generation.
 It integrates PDF processing capabilities using PyPDF2 to extract text from uploaded PDF files.
 The Flask framework provides the web application infrastructure, creating a user-friendly interface for interacting with the chatbot.

 ## Features: